 Policy CE 2.2, designated Streamside Protection Areas (SPA), requires a 100-foot buffer from Los Carneros Creek, shown in Figure 4.1 (Figure 4.3-3).
-SPA buffers may be adjusted based on a site-specific recommendation to the City.
-Section 4.3.2.b (below) includes a buffer recommendation from off-site Los Carneros Creek.
+SPA buffers may be adjusted up to 25 feet based on a site-specific assessment during environmental review in coordination with the City if 1) there is no feasible alternative siting for development that will avoid the SPA upland buffer; and 2) the project's impacts will not have significant adverse effects on streamside vegetation or the biotic quality of the stream."
+See Impact BIO-5 in Section 4.3.2 (below) for a buffer recommendation from off-site Los Carneros Creek.